Medical Subject Headings

 Because of the branching structure of the hierarchies, these lists are sometimes referred to as "trees".
 Each MeSH descriptor appears in at least one place in the trees, and may appear in as many additional places as may be appropriate.
 Those who index articles or catalog books are instructed to find and use the most specific MeSH descriptor that is available to represent each indexable concept.
 For example, articles concerning Streptococcus pneumoniae will be found under the descriptor Streptococcus Pneumoniae rather than the broader term Streptococcus, while an article referring to a new streptococcal bacterium which is not yet in the vocabulary will be listed directly under Streptococcus.
 Accordingly, the user may consult the trees to find additional subject headings which are more specific than a given heading, and broader headings as well.
 For example, under Abnormalities, there are specific abnormalities:

 Abnormalities, Multiple C16.131.77

-The trees also contain geographic descriptors (Category Z), which also do not appear in the Alphabetic List.
-These descriptors may be used in searching Medline.
+The trees also contain geographic descriptors (Category Z), which also do not appear in the printed Alphabetic List.
+These descriptors may be used in searching MEDLINE.